GALLERY

 The two become four, the four become eight until forty weeks and 26 billion cells later, a new human being is ready to be born.
 This amazing transformation is overseen by a series of powerful proteins called hormones.

 They are powerful – small amounts cause important changes.
-They enter the bloodstream directly from eight major endocrene glands scattered through the body, and each has a feedback system which makes sure the amount of each hormone is not too much or too little.
+They enter the bloodstream directly from eight major endocrine glands scattered through the body, and each has a feedback system which makes sure the amount of each hormone is not too much or too little.

 The big question we need to answer is this –